Krillh/Airzlinshire/Literature/Book/drafts/draft 0.md

 "I carry troubling news."
 Their voice is tinted with that Northern Central Continent lisp, but otherwise familiar Kwisha.
 "The elders of Dir refuse to see you."

 "I see."
-I look outside at
+My mind begins assessing options, logic acting as a weighted blanket on that little panic that's fighting to rise up.
+I scrub my face and comb my fingers through my hair, putting a small dent in the number of its knots.
+"I can't have another city secede. "

 ## Translations

-**Deklan** (Gvar: "deh-CLAHN") : *noun.* a substance used to help start fires popular in the desert regions of the Eastern Continent made primarily of tree sap.
+**Deklan** (Gvar: "deh-KLAHN") : *noun.* a substance used to help start fires popular in the desert regions of the Eastern Continent made primarily of tree sap.
 It lights with the addition of a small amount of water, often in the form of saliva.
 It is too volatile for most regions because of the humidity.

 **Diblin** (Gvar: "dee-BLEEN") : *noun.* moon mouse; a medium sized desert rodent with large ears, usually around 9 cm long.